Wing IV

 Washington MutualWaMu

-Overreach · Disaster Founded to help rebuild Seattle after the great fire of 1889, it was seized by federal regulators 119 years to the day later — the largest bank failure in American history.
+Overreach · Disaster Founded to help rebuild Seattle after the great fire of 1889, it was seized by federal regulators 119 years to the day later and sold overnight to JPMorgan Chase — the largest bank failure in American history.

 2008 CE b.
 1889 CE · 119 years

-Replaced The electronics giant fired its highest-paid sales staff to cut costs, then lost the customers they served.
+Replaced The electronics giant fired its highest-paid sales staff to cut costs, then lost the customers they served, and liquidated all 567 stores in 2009.

 2009 CE b.
 1949 CE · 60 years

-Overreach Once a third of the Toronto stock exchange's value, the telecom titan ended in liquidation and an accounting scandal.
+Overreach Once worth more than C$1,100 a share and a third of the Toronto Stock Exchange's value, the telecom titan filed for bankruptcy in 2009 and was liquidated in an accounting scandal, its 6,000 patents sold for $4.5 billion.

 2009 CE b.
 1895 CE · 114 years